What’s new in 3.1.0 (Month XX, 2026)#

 • DataFrameGroupBy.sum() and DataFrameGroupBy.mean() on float dtypes with sorted grouping keys may differ from prior versions in the last few floating-point digits, due to a faster summation algorithm that does not use Kahan compensation (GH 65103)

-• DataFrame.to_hdf() no longer writes a pandas_version attribute into the HDF5 file.
-The value was hardcoded to "0.15.2" and was only used internally to detect files written by pandas versions older than 0.10.1 (GH 62792)
+• DataFrame.to_hdf() no longer writes a pandas_version attribute into the HDF5 file; the value was hardcoded to "0.15.2" and never reflected the pandas version.
+As a consequence, format="table" files written with pandas 3.1 or later cannot be read by pandas 3.0 or earlier (GH 62792)

 • APIs that accept an engine="numba" parameter with engine_kwargs will no longer pass through a nopython argument to numba.jit.
 This argument has had no effect since numba 0.59.0 (GH 64483).